Titus Annius Milo: Trial

 The followers of Clodius carried his body to the Senate House, the Curia Hostilia, and set fire to it.
 Milo returned to Rome and, with the aid of the tribune Marcus Caelius Rufus, he tried to swing popular opinion round to his side again.
 On 22 January Milo tried to obtain an interview with Pompey at his house on the Pincian, apparently with a positive suggestion to improve the situation by withdrawing his candidature.
 Pompey refused to even see him.
 The Senate took action and passed the consultum ultimum (the ultimate decree), urging the interrex, the tribunes and Pompey to take steps to protect the Republic.
 In the ensuing unrest, the Senate called on Pompey to become sole consul.
 He levied troops and set about restoring order, partly by force but also by the legal means now at his disposal.
 He passed a law regarding both electoral bribery and violence and charged Milo under the new law.
 Pompey's actions may have been designed to placate Clodius's supporters, who would not be soothed even after they had set fire to the Curia.
 Pompey hand-picked Milo's jury, and the presiding magistrate, Lucius Domitius Ahenobarbus, was Pompey's client.

 Milo was defended by Marcus Tullius Cicero, Marcus Caelius Rufus and Marcus Marcellus.
 Under Pompey's new procedural rules, the trial should have lasted five days, with the summing up for the defence and the verdict on the fifth day.
 However, on the first day, Gaius Causinius Schola appeared as a witness against Milo and described the deed in such a way as to portray Milo as a cold-blooded murderer.
 That worked up the Clodian crowd, who, in turn, terrified the advocate on Milo's side, Marcus Marcellus.
 As he began his questioning of the witnesses, the Clodian crowd drowned out his voice and surrounded him.
 On subsequent days, Pompey brought in armed men to keep order.

 On the final day of the trial, Cicero was to give a closing speech to try to prevent Milo from being condemned.
-Instead, he broke down after he was intimidated by the Clodian mob and either did not finish or did not present the speech well and in the style for which he was renowned.
+Instead, he broke down after he was intimidated by Pompey's soldiers guarding the court, and did not present the speech effectively; the surviving Pro Milone was written later.
 Milo was convicted by 38 votes to 13.